secsome/FA2sp/README.md

 *) Undo/Redo limit is now controlled by ExtConfig: UndoRedoLimit = INTEGER, defaults to 16 +) New ExtConfig: UseRGBHouseColor
-+) Now you can copy single action/event in trigger editor
++) Now you can copy single action/event in trigger editor +) Now you can copy taskforce and its member

 ======================= Changes (2021-07-19) ==============================================================================================
 *) Undo/Redo extended to 2147483647 steps, be careful about your memory